Ansuman-login7/Prep/README.md

 # Prep
-This Repository contains the preparation data of SQL,Power BI and Python in 2025
+This Repository contains the preparation data for data analytics.